AdobeDocs/analytics.en/help/implement/vars/plugins/cleanstr.md

 ## Use the plug-in

-When calling the cleanStr plug-in (via JavaScript), be sure to pass in the following arguments:
+The `cleanStr` method uses the following arguments:

-* **str** (required, string): A string (variable or otherwise) containing any HTML encoding, extra whitespace, tabs, etc. that you want to remove from its value
+* **`str`** (required, string): The value that you want to clean HTML encoding, extra whitespace, tabs, or other unnecessary characters.

-## Returns

-The cleanStr plug-in returns the value of the str argument but with all the unnecessary characters taken out
+The method returns the value of the `str` argument with all unnecessary characters removed.

-## Cookies

-The cleanStr plug-in does not create or use any cookies

-## Example Calls
+## Examples

 ### Example #1